Job Title: Development Coordinator

 The Development Coordinator position is responsible for assisting the Director of Development in all aspects of The Network’s fundraising efforts, especially individual giving through digital solicitations via year-round campaigns and appeals.

-(Note: This is a purely fundraising position (not programs) looking for a candidate with relevant professional experience.)
+(Note: This is not a programs but a purely fundraising position looking for a candidate with relevant professional experience.)

 ESSENTIAL JOB FUNCTIONS FOR DEVELOPMENT COORDINATOR

 - Formulate and execute a matrix of digital communication and solicitation strategies involving email, social media, online giving platforms, and volunteer engagement to increase annual individual giving to The Network.